ratschlab/immunopepper/docs/tutorials.rst

 This tutorial is created to showcase how the kmers from *cancerspecif* mode can be provided as an input for pepQuery.

 .. note:: This mode requires pepQuery to be installed locally on the user's computer.
+PepQuery requires enough memory per core for the indexing step.
+We recommand to run the tutorial with 1 core and 4GB.

 Command
 ~~~~~~~~~~